s3883858/Assessment-1-My-Profile---C-Brown/README.md

  </ul>

 <h3>Skills, qualifications and experience i currently have:<h3>
-None of the above qualifications
+<p1PNone of the above qualifications

-I hold a NV1 security clearance with Australian Government Security Clearance
+I hold a NV1 security clearance with Australian Government Security Clearance</p1>

 </html>